 I receive many questions about my home setup so I thought I would share it with you.
-You can see a picture of it above.

 When it comes to my desk, I try to keep it free of clutter and only have what I need in front of me, for the day ahead, at any one time.

-The basic PC specs are – i5 3.4GHz CPU | 16GB RAM | 120 GB SSD |1 TB Second Hard Drive
+The basic PC specs are – i9 3.7-5.3GHz CPU | 32GB RAM | 500 GB SSD |1 TB Second Hard Drive.